CloudBotIRC/CloudBot/docs/user/main_user.md

   You can find source at https://www.python.org/downloads/source/

 ## 3 - Get PIP
-PIP is suggested to make installation of CloudBot's dependencies easier.
+PIP is suggested to make installation of CloudBot's dependencies easier, and is used extensively in this guide.

   **On Linux:**
   Run the following in your terminal: